CtrlK

 Workflow Clarity

-The 4-step workflow is clearly sequenced (Collect → Audit → Report → Summary) with explicit validation built into the process itself (the entire skill IS a validation checkpoint).
-The verdict decision table provides clear branching logic, and the advisory-never-blocking pattern with PASS/WARN/FAIL handling is well-defined with explicit feedback loops for integration with other skills.
+The 4-step workflow is clearly sequenced (Collect → Audit → Report → Summary) with explicit validation built into the audit protocol.
+The verdict decision table provides clear branching logic.
+Error recovery is addressed (non-blocking HTML render, ERROR verdict for failed reviewer calls).
+The feedback loop with /auto-paper-improvement-loop is well-defined.

 3 / 3